Ranking every 22-23 Premier League club by average age of their squad

 Youngsters like Michael Olise, Marc Guehi, Odsonne Edouard, Malcolm Ebiowei and Cheick Doucoure have all arrived in south London since Vieira took charge and Palace look much better for their presence.

-Chelsea have arguably the most prolific academy in world football meaning that, despite bringing in ageing stars like Pierre-Emerick Aubameyang and Kalidou Koulibaly, they’re still comfortably mid-table here.
+Chelsea have arguably the most prolific academy in world football meaning that, despite bringing in aging stars like Pierre-Emerick Aubameyang and Kalidou Koulibaly, they’re still comfortably mid-table here.

 With their moneyball style approach to squad building, Brentford have brought together a strong group of young players that they hope to grow into fully-ledged Premier League stars in the coming years.